sysprog21/vcam/README.md

 In `/dev` directory, device file `fbX` will be created.

-The device if initialy configured to process 640x480 RGB24 image format.
+The device is initially configured to process 640x480 RGB24 image format.
 By writing 640x480 RGB24 raw frame data to `/dev/fbX` file the resulting video stream will appear on corresponding `/dev/videoX` V4L2 device(s).